daos-stack/daos/doc/admin/deployment.md

 hardware remotely on storage nodes (from for example a login node).

-When `daos_server` instances have been started on each storage node for the first time, calling
-`dmg -l <host:port>,... storage format -f` formats persistent storage on the server node (skipping confirmation) on devices specified in the server configuration file, then writes the superblock and starts the data plane.
+When `daos_server` instances have been started on each storage node for the first time, calling `dmg -l <host:port>,... storage format` formats persistent storage on the server node on devices specified in the server configuration file, then writes the superblock and starts the data plane.

 ![../graph/server_format_flow.png](../graph/server_format_flow.png "Server Format Diagram")